haskell/security-advisories/guides/github.md

 the repository otherwise.

 All CI runners should have a timeout.
 All workflows that run on CI runners should not run on forks of the repository.
-Gate workflows run by checking the value of the `github.repository` variable:
+Gate workflow runs by checking the value of the `github.repository` variable:

 ```